The Clear Edge

 The Executive Summary

-• Who this is for: SaaS founders in the $5K–$100K MRR band who are spread across 10–12 “optimization” projects, seeing flat or slow MRR despite feature velocity, and suspect a leaking bucket in churn and retention.
+• Who this is for: SaaS founders in the $5K–$100K MRR band spread across 10–12 projects, flatlining MRR, and suspecting churn and retention are quietly draining growth.

-• What you’ll learn: How to run a Four-Metric Baseline (logo churn, revenue churn, NRR, lifetime), identify whether your real constraint is Retention Economics, Activation Systems, or Expansion Architecture, build a 0–100 Customer Health Score, design yellow/red Intervention Protocols, and rebuild value delivery using the Five Value Checkpoints.
+• What you’ll learn: How to run a Four-Metric Baseline, pinpoint if Retention Economics is the true constraint, then build a 0–100 Customer Health Score with yellow/red Intervention Protocols and Five Value Checkpoints.

-• Time to implement: In 90 days, you diagnose constraints in Weeks 1–2, ship health scoring and interventions in Weeks 3–6, rebuild value delivery in Weeks 7–9, and measure churn, NRR, and cohort improvements in Weeks 10–12 to decide your next 90-day activation or expansion sprint.
+• Time to implement: In 90 days, you diagnose in Weeks 1–2, ship health scoring and interventions in Weeks 3–6, rebuild value delivery in Weeks 7–9, then measure churn, NRR, and cohorts in Weeks 10–12 to choose your next sprint.

 Written by Nour Boustani for $5K–$100K MRR SaaS founders who want compounding net MRR growth without wasting a year optimizing the wrong constraints.